ndwarshuis/org-ml/README.md

 #### om-elem-build-strike-through `(&key post-blank &rest objs)`

-Build a strike-through object from `string`.
+Build a strike-through object with `objs` as contents.

+The following properties are settable:

+- `post-blank`: a non-negative integer

 ```el
 (->> (om-elem-build-strike-through "text")